yegor256/blog/_drafts/_help.md

 it was repeating this and that...
 Long story short, I had no idea what they were talking about, even though I was a user of PostgreSQL for many years.
 My first reaction was:
 "Have you posted a question on StackOverflow yet?"
 They answered:
 "We still _hope_ that that won't be necessary."
-I replied, suprised: "Huh?"
+I replied, surprised: "Huh?"

 <!--more-->